Today, I have to spread a message I read. It is very simple. And powerful. And true.

 Reach your arm out and put it around them.

 And then, tell them they’re all right.
 Tell them they have a friend.
-Tell them you love them.
+Tell them you

 If you or I wanna make a change in this world, that’s where we’re gonna be able to do it.
 That’s where we’ll start.